How Information Architecture Can Make or Break Your Website

 The hierarchy you establish for your content should benefit the user (easy to find, easy to browse) and serve as a meeting point for your business goals and the goals of the end-user to align.

 Does the journey your business goals created align with the value your users are seeking from you?
 Can your on-page content be understood at a glance or is it confusing and busy?
 When reviewing your IA, this stage in planning can reveal whether or not your ontology and taxonomy make sense functionally and strategically.
+It can also reveal if you've bit off more than you can chew, which is why it sometimes makes more sense to reach out to some web design companies who may be better suited to ensuring your IA checks off all the right boxes.

 The 8 Principles of Information Architecture